-“It can be a six-month search for a CEO role, and they want to make sure that the person feels supported and knows that they’ve invested in them to assist with the transition.”
+“It can be a 6-month search for a CEO role, and they want to make sure the person feels supported and knows that they’ve invested in them to assist with the transition.”

 Of course, this type of approach can apply to all new hires – whether CEO or graduate – and takes different forms based on their level and requirements.
 A new starter workshop or one-off coaching session could be examples.

 - Offer valuable training from the very start

 Employees may stay for longer in an organisation that invests in their future.
 McLeod says learning and development doesn’t always require a big training budget because much of it can be done on the job.

 “A lot of organisations have adopted the ‘70:20:10’ model for learning and development.
 The 70% is made up of what they are learning or practicing on the job, while the 20% can include mentoring or coaching and the 10% is the formal learning through courses.”

 It’s disappointing – and costly – when great talent walks out the door, especially if they’re a new recruit.
 But a sharp retention strategy can help you to keep employees well beyond the first six months, encouraging a valuable longer-term commitment to your organisation.